greati/omg/README.md

-# rayt
-A simple ray tracer
+# omg - Open Machinery for Graphics